 Be guarded with strangers.
 Yes, just like Mummy always said.
 Keep your distance.
 Keep your hand on your bag.
 And don’t give money to people you don’t know, or accept “gifts” from strangers.
 It’s not mean.
 It’s just sensible.

 Keep your eyes and hands on your bags on public transport and in crowded public areas.
 Even small children can be taught to put their backpacks on their fronts in busy areas, and to keep their bags on their laps, with their hand on the bag on crowded trains.
 Remind each other to do it before you board the train, or enter crowded tourist areas to look after each other.
+Be careful when you are reading your Paris tourist map, as looking distracted can make you a target.

 Travel light.
 You really don’t need a big day pack or a large handbag.
 A small bag, kept close in front of you, with your hand on the bag at all times, is a safe way to travel.
 Keep valuables well hidden on your body.
 Don’t put wallets, passports, phones or any other valuables in back pockets or any other obvious place.